patterniha/QQ-Tunnel/README.md

 # Tips

-1. don't forget to open udp port 53 on both sides.
-2. make sure dns_ips work before setting them up, the other side always send NOERROR-EMPTY-RESPONSE in response of each request, so first run the tunnel on the other side, then for each dns_ip run "dig @%dns_ip %send_domain
+1. make sure dns_ips work before setting them up, the other side always send NOERROR-EMPTY-RESPONSE in response of each request, so first run the tunnel on the other side, then for each dns_ip run "dig @%dns_ip %send_domain
    %send_query_type", if you receive NOERROR-EMPTY-RESPONSE, it indicates that the dns_ip is working. also, dns_Out2Iran.txt file contains some scanned dns to use for outside-to-Iran and there are many more options for